numery009/Angular-Basic-2.0/README.md

 # Services-
 Business logic.
 Module also have services that is basically classes that contains the business logic of the application.
+To Solve the following to principle issue we need to use the services-
+         1) Do not repeat.
+         2) Single repository principle.

+Service is nothing but a class with a specific perpose.
+Why do we need services?

+         1) Share Data -> Service will provide data to the multiple component.
+         2) Implement application logic -> We can write the business logic in the service.
+         3) External Interaction -> We can use services to connect external like databse.

+Naming convertion -> filename.service.ts
+               ie -> employee.service.ts

+# Dependency Injection
+To use service in Angular we have to use the Dependency Injection.
+DI as a framework -
+         1) Define the employeeService class
+         2) Registor the injector
+         3) Declare as dependency in EmployeeList and EmployeeDetails

+# @Injectable
+This decorator tells Angular this service might itself the injectable dependency.
+If we want to inject a service to another service @injectable decorator must.

+# HTTP, Ovservables and RXJS

+         1) Observables- A sequence of items that arrive asynchronously over time.

+         HTTP call -> Single Item -> HTTP Response

+         2) RXJS - Reactive extentions for javascript.
+External library to work with observables.

+         3) Example -
+                 a) HTTP get request from EmployeeService.
+                 b) Receive the observable and cast it into an employee array.
+                 c) Subcribe to the observable from employeeList and EmployeeDetails
+                 d) Assign the comployee array to the local variable.

 # Architecture Summary
 Angular App- One or More module.